 Sending the First DM

 You could always send the first DM.
-It’s ok to reach out if you feel someone is struggling.
-Not everyone would reply but you’d get to choose who you speak to.
+It’s okay to reach out if you feel someone is struggling.
+Not everyone would reply, but you’d get to choose who you speak to.
 You could just do this for your friends.
-Reaching out can be hard for the first time, you could say something like “Hi, I saw your post and you sounded like you were struggling at the moment.
+Reaching out can be hard for the first time, you could say something like “Hi, I saw your post, and you sounded like you were struggling at the moment.
 Can I help you with anything.”
 Obviously, make it sound personal but let them know you’re there for them.

 Replying as a comment

-If you still want the 1:1 interaction but don’t actually want to slide into the DMs.
-That way you still get to have personal interaction, but you don’t actually need to have the conversation.
+If you still want the 1:1 interaction but don’t want to slide into the DMs.
+That way, you still get to have personal interaction, but you don’t need to have the conversation.
 This can be better if you’d rather just limit it to what you’re comfortable with.